CI/CD Integration

 run: |

-npx shiptested generate --ci --changed-only --json > results.json
+npx shiptested@latest generate --ci --changed-only --json > results.json

 env: